 The beach surrounding the Naples Pier is a popular place to park your umbrella.
 It's walking distance from all the great local shopping and restaurants in downtown Naples, and the pier provides the perfect backdrop for killer sunset photos.

 Lowdermilk Park is another stellar public beach with a couple of sand volleyball courts, two playgrounds, and twin gazebos.
-Or check out Vanderbilt Beach where you can grab a strawberry ice cream cone at Beach Box Café across the street.
+Or check out Vanderbilt Beach, a family-friendly spot with concessions, loaner life jackets, and plenty of room to roam.

 Just north of the Vanderbilt Beach entrance, you'll find Delnor-Wiggins Pass State Park, one of the most gorgeous beach parks in the region.
 Climb up the observation tower to view rolling sand dunes, natural mangroves, and panoramic vistas of the Cocohatchee River.
 Explore the park via kayak or stand-up paddle board, or head out on one of the guided ranger tours.

 For more of an off-the-beaten-path experience, head to Barefoot Beach Preserve County Park, an undeveloped barrier island.
-It’s a natural upland that’s home to native gopher tortoises, named such because they create burrows from three to 52 feet long and nine to 23 feet deep for protection.
+It's a natural upland that's home to native gopher tortoises, named such because they create burrows from 3 to 52 feet long and 9 to 23 feet deep for protection.

 Keewaydin Island, an eight-mile barrier island that's only accessible by boat or the Hemmingway Water Shuttle, is a must-visit, and it's the only dog-friendly public beach in the region.
 No worries if you forget to pack a picnic lunch, because food boats like the flamingo-adorned In the Pink and Just Beachy Burgers & More often show up with plenty of crave-worthy eats and sweets.